 Dr. Salmon has also served as the Executive Director for the Canada FASD Research Network, Senior Research Associate at the Institute of Health Economics, and as the Coordinator for Sheway, community-based health care and social service organization for substance-using pregnant women, mothers, and their children in Vancouver’s Downtown Eastside.
 She has worked as an invited consultant for local, provincial and federal governments, and with numerous grassroots organizations, to conduct evaluations and develop programs, policy recommendations, and advocacy interventions concerned with the health and well-being of women, children, and families.

-Prior to joining CHÉOS, Dr. Salmon had an extensive career as front line worker, health care administrator, and a consultant for local, provincial and federal governments, and with numerous grassroots organizations locally and internationally, conducting evaluations and developing evidence-based programs and policies.
-Her research has been funded by the Canadian Institutes for Health Research, the Social Sciences and Humanities Research Council, Alberta Innovates Health Solutions, The Michael Smith Foundation for Health Research, the First Nations and Inuit Health Branch, Health Canada, the Victoria Foundation, the Vancouver Foundation, and the St Paul’s Foundation.
+Her research has been funded by the Canadian Institutes for Health Research, the Social Sciences and Humanities Research Council, Alberta Innovates Health Solutions, The Michael Smith Foundation for Health Research, the First Nations and Inuit Health Branch, Health Canada, and the Victoria Foundation.